yungshenglu/Dcard-Reader/README.md

 > HINT: [CORS on Wiki](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)

-- Implementing a simple **Proxy server** to solve the CORS policy
+- Implementing a simple **proxy server** to solve the CORS policy
    - Set the proxy server running on port `9527` via [Express](https://expressjs.com/)
    - You can see the detail of the implementation [here](./app.js)
 - The default of the request mode in Express server is `mode: no-cors`
-   - Use [CORS](https://www.npmjs.com/package/cors), a Node package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+   - Use [CORS](https://www.npmjs.com/package/cors), a Node package for providing a Connect/Express middleware that can be used to enable CORS with various options
    - You can see the detail of the implementation [here](./app.js)
 - In this repository, we only implement the following two APIs in our server: (The detial is in the following **APIs** section)
    - `/api/posts&before=:before`: Fetch the list of the posts
-   - `api/post&id=:id`: Fetch the content of the post via post's ID
+   - `/api/post&id=:id`: Fetch the content of the post via post's ID

 ### Customize Hooks